dzangolab/generator-dzangolab-iac/generators/aws-swarm-tokens/templates/aws-swarm-tokens/README.md

-# AWS Docker swarm workers ASG
+# AWS Docker swarm tokens

-Provisions an AWS auto-scaling group for workers in a Docker swarm.
+Provision a pulumi project which contain the worker and manager join token of the docker swarm leader as secrets.

 ## Requirements